 Apple cobblers are so easy to make that you can even entice your kids to help you out and everyone will be asking for seconds!

-While this timeless classic is great baked in casserole or dessert dish, we have decided to give a little twist by serving it up in individual ramekins or condiment bowls.
+While this timeless classic is great baked in casserole or dessert dish, we have decided to give a little twist by serving it up in individual ramekins.
 This touch is sure to impress your friends and turn out beautiful picture-worthy desserts every time!

-In only a few short steps, you can enjoy this homemade apple cobbler.
+In only a few short steps, you can learn how to make apple cobbler and be enjoying this delicious dessert.
 Eat on its own or serve with vanilla ice-cream.

 You can use one type or a mix of them.
 We recommend trying a combination of Gala for a touch of sweetness and granny smith for some tanginess.
 They both hold up well while baking.